anoeye/Anoeye-Game-Launcher/README.md

 <br>Hangman

-This is only for Testing Purpose if you want you can test this if you don't then just doesn't try it xD
+This is only for Testing Purpose if you want you can test this if you don't then just doesn't try it xD It will probably crash when you go to screens that arent finished but its in beta!